 Butler Enjoys Especially Upsetting NCAA Win

-LIANE HANSEN, host:
+LIANE HANSEN, Host:

-Mike Pesca, NPR News, Washington.
+Elizabeth Blair, NPR News, Washington.

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR's programming is the audio.